vedantchandra/vedantchandra.github.io/index.md

 <h1 id="Research">Research</h1>

 I'm interested in a wide range of research topics, a by-product of being easily distracted as a young child.
-I particularly enjoy working with large datasets, teasing out answers to astrophysical problems with novel statistical techniques.
-You can find an overview of my work on my [research page](https://vedantchandra.com/research).
+I particularly enjoy working with large datasets to tease out answers to astrophysical problems.
+You can find an overview of my work on my [research page](https://vedantchandra.com/research), and more about my close collaborators [here](https://vedantchandra.com/friends).

 <h1 id="pub">Publications</h1>